 Step one: First, before all else, make sure the rifle in not 'primed.'
 To do so, you check the 'nipple' of the muzzle loader.
 On a traditional (or classic style muzzle loader), this is below the hammer; the nipple is where the hammer falls.
 On an inline muzzle loader, the nipple is inside the breech.
 The breech is the opening on the top of the weapon, above and forward of the trigger group.
 The nipple will be where the striker rests when not cocked.

-Ensuring the nipple is not primed is a safety measure to prevent an accidental discharge, which could be fatal at worst or, at the very least, damage something around you.
+Insuring the nipple is not primed is a safety measure to prevent an accidental discharge, which could be fatal at worst or, at the very least, damage something around you.

 Step Two: Cleaning the barrel of even an unfired muzzle loader is important.
 Some muzzles may have moisture or oil in them, even if they are brand new.
 Used muzzle loaders can have oil, moisture, and fouling inside them.
 Oil and moisture can affect the reliability of your black powder, and fouling can affect your accuracy.
 Use the barrel rods from a rifle cleaning kit to run dry patches through the barrel.
 These dry patches should absorb the majority of the oil, moisture, and clean any fouling.
-To ensure the remaining moisture and oil are removed, fire two percussion caps through the barrel.
+To ensure the remaining moisture and oil is removed, fire two percussion caps through the barrel.
 Do this outside as it is loud and you are still discharging primer material.

 Step Three: Measure the correct amount of powder into your powder measure.
 Next, have the rifle pointed upwards in a safe direction.
 Deposit the powder from the measure directly into the muzzle.
 As a safety precaution, always use a measure, and never 'guess' the right amount of powder.
 Results can be harmful and quite disastrous.
 The final step in loading the powder is called the tap dance.
 You will gently tap the rifle on its side, this helps settle the powder.